oljung/portfolio-project-4/README.md

 - As a user, I want to be able to quickly create a shopping list from the recipes I have selected
 - As a user, I want to be able to edit the recipes I have created
 - As a user, I want to be able to modify and save other peoples recipes
-- As a user, I want to be albe to edit the dinner plans I have created
+- As a user, I want to be able to edit the dinner plans I have created
 - As a user, I want to be able to create dinner plans for the future, to be inactive until it is time
 - As a user, I want to be able to reuse previously active dinner plans